Skip to content

 Insurance for cleaning businesses

-There are different types of business insurance you can get, with variations based on your level of protection and the assets your business needs.
+There are several different types of business insurance you can get to protect your business.
+Variations depend on the level of protection you need for your business and its assets.
+Most small cleaning businesses need:

-- General liability insurance – Protects your business if you cause property damage or someone is injured while you’re working, such as when a cleaning solution spills and damages a client’s hardwood floor.
+• General liability insurance protects your business if you cause property damage or someone is injured while you’re working, such as when a cleaning solution spills and damages a client’s hardwood floor.

-- Commercial auto insurance – Covers company vehicles if they’re involved in an accident or damaged, like if your work van is rear-ended while transporting cleaning equipment.
+• Commercial auto insurance covers company vehicles if they’re involved in an accident or damaged, like if your work van is rear-ended while transporting cleaning equipment.

-- Workers’ compensation insurance – Helps cover medical bills and lost wages if an employee is injured on the job, such as when a staff member slips on a wet floor while cleaning an office.
+• Workers’ compensation insurance helps cover medical bills and lost wages if an employee is injured on the job, such as when a staff member slips on a wet floor while cleaning an office.

 Does my cleaning business need to be bonded?

+Your cleaning business isn’t legally required to get bonded.
 Bonds are a form of insurance coverage that can help you recover losses if an employee steals from a client or causes other financial harm.
+Many cleaning companies purchase a bond as an extra layer of protection.

 Check with your insurance provider to see which bond type best fits your services and client expectations.